The SpaceX IPO: Is It a Space or an AI Company? (Part 3: A Close Reading)

 Anysphere (operating as Cursor) is an AI coding assistant startup with no Musk affiliation.
 In April 2026, SpaceX entered into an agreement with Cursor, wherein SpaceX provides Cursor with GPU capacity (in exchange for data/IP) and SpaceX has a call option to acquire Cursor at a $60 billion implied equity value.
 If SpaceX terminates the option agreement, Cursor receives a $1.5 billion termination fee plus an $8.5 billion deferred services fee, totaling $10 billion of contingent exposure for SpaceX.
 The Cursor commitment is smaller in absolute terms than the Musk-affiliated commitments above, but it adds to a pattern of large pre-IPO commitments.

-In aggregate, there are at least $35B of pre-IPO commitments to Musk-affiliated entities ($4.94B of recorded loss on the xAI absorption, $20.2B of guaranteed payment obligations to a director’s firm, and $10B of contingent Cursor exposure) against $30B-34B of FY2026E consolidated revenue.
-In other words, the pre-IPO related-party commitments amount to roughly one year of consolidated revenue, with the overwhelming majority of them due to AI, rather than Space or Connectivity segments.
+In total, at least $35B of pre-IPO commitments ($4.94B of recorded loss on the xAI acquisition, $20.2B of guaranteed payment obligations to a director’s firm, and $10B of contingent Cursor exposure), against $30B-34B of FY2026E consolidated revenue.
+The pre-IPO related-party commitments amount to roughly one year of consolidated revenue, and locks in risk to public shareholders.
+The corporate opportunity waiver (discussed next) makes this an ongoing concern rather than a one-time inventory.
+Future opportunities can continue to be directed to Musk-affiliated entities without legal duty to SpaceX.

 Governance Items